computersarecool/respectrable/README.md

 - Javascript message: `/canonical_path [call, ${FUNCTION}]`
 - Native message: `/canonical_path/call ${FUNCTION}`

-Any `set` message is automatically followed by a `get` message so the newly changed value will be returned
+Any `set` message is automatically followed by a `get` message so the newly changed value will be returned.

 Examples:
 	- The Javascript message `/live_set/tracks/0 ['set', 'color', 0]` and the channel message `/live_set/tracks/0/set/color 0` will both return `/live_set/tracks/0/color 0`